m-labs/artiq/doc/manual/core_device.rst

 Flash storage
 ^^^^^^^^^^^^^

 The core device contains some flash storage space which is used to store configuration data.
 It is one sector (typically 64 kB) large and organized as a list of key-value records, accessible by using ``artiq_coremgmt`` (see :ref:`core-device-management-tool`).

-This area is used to store a variety of configurations, in particular the core device IP address and, if present, the startup and/or idle kernels (see :ref:`miscellaneous_config_core_device`).
+The core device IP and MAC addresses, as well as, if present, the startup and/or idle kernels (see :ref:`miscellaneous_config_core_device`) are stored here.

 .. _board-ports: